-The Hilton Honors American Express® Card comes with an 80,000-point bonus when you spend $1,000 on it within the first three months.
+The Hilton Honors American Express® Card comes with an 80,000-point bonus when you spend $1,000 in eligible purchases on it within the first three months.
 You’ll earn 7X Hilton Honors points for every dollar spent at a Hilton hotel or resort, 5X points at U.S. restaurants, U.S. supermarkets and U.S. gas stations, and 3X points on everything else.

 If you need to, you can transfer your earned points to over 30 airlines or redeem them for gift cards or Hilton-related purchases, but not cash.
 International travelers can benefit from the lack of foreign transaction fees, but what we like best is that the Hilton Honors American Express® Card doesn’t charge an annual fee.

 Hilton Honors American Express Surpass® Card*: Best for casual travel

 The Hilton Honors American Express Surpass® Card comes with an annual fee of $95 ($0 introductory annual fee for the first year) and some great additional benefits.
-New cardholders: Earn 130,000 Hilton Honors Bonus Points with the Hilton Honors American Express Surpass® Card after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.
+New cardholders can earn 130,000 Hilton Honors bonus points with the Hilton Honors American Express Surpass® Card after they use their new card to make $2,000 in eligible purchases within the first 3 months of card membership.

-This card is a great choice for frequent travelers loyal to the Hilton brand since it offers travel perks like room upgrades, an 80% bonus on base points earned from hotel stays and a fifth night free on a standard room when you book five nights or more using points.
+This card is a great choice for frequent travelers loyal to the Hilton brand since it offers travel perks like room upgrades, an 80 percent bonus on base points earned from hotel stays and a fifth night free on a standard room when you book five nights or more using points.

 Hilton Honors American Express Aspire Card*: Best for luxury travel